daluu/autosmsclients/trunk/macosx/Readme.txt

-Mac OS X widget/gadget for AutoSMS untested and binary for installing not available.
-I don't have a Mac to build and test the widget.
-Feel free to build/compile it yourself and test.
-Would appreciate it if someone can build (a working version of) this widget so that I can host on the project website for others to download and use.
+Finally got a Mac to build and test this widget.
+Unfortunately, only partially works due to some missing session state cookie support between the web content and the XmlHttpRequest.
+And replacing with Flash component for XmlHttpRequest didn't help.
+So that's too bad.
+Issue is with sending message, always get code error (enter code correctly) due to session state issue.

+Anyways, have fun playing with it and see if you can fix the problem.